uiceds/cee-492-project-2025-Team1/cee492_report.typ

 = Project Proposal

 == Planned Approach
-In this project, a concrete data set will be analyzed from a data science perspective.
-Techniques learnt during the CEE 492 class will be utilized to do exploratory data analysis, a Machine learning model, and look into how each ingredient from the dataset affects the output result of the compressive strength.
-That means getting a feel for the data distribution and how the variables connect with each other.
+In this project, the Concrete Compressive Strength dataset will be analyzed from a data science perspective.
+Techniques learned in CEE 492 will be applied to perform exploratory data analysis, develop machine learning models, and investigate how each ingredient in the dataset influences the resulting compressive strength.
+This begins with ensuring the dataset is properly structured for analysis, followed by examining the distributions of the variables and their relationships.
+For example, we will explore how curing age affects achieved strength.
+Principal Component Analysis (PCA) will also be employed to assess variance across the input variables and potentially reduce dimensionality.

-First step will be making sure our data set is tidy enough for analysis, and then we will figure out and visualize the different main trends or patterns.
-For instance, we can figure out the relation between the mix age and its effect on achieved strength.
-To achieve that, principal component analysis (PCA) will be conducted as it will help to see the variance across the input variables, and may eliminate some dimensions if needed.
-Once that's done, the exploratory tasks, we'll move on to building predictive models for the compressive strength.
-We'll kick things off with multiple linear regression as our baseline.
-After that, we'll stack it up against more complicated ones, say a decision tree regression model and maybe a neural network.
-Finally, the trained models will be examined against available data to validate the prediction of the model.
-Metrics, such as the mean squared error or R-squared, will be evaluated to assess the reliability of the model.
+After the exploratory phase, we will develop predictive models for compressive strength.
+Multiple linear regression will serve as the baseline, against which we will compare more advanced approaches such as decision tree regression and neural networks.
+Finally, the trained models will be validated using the available data, with performance evaluated through metrics such as mean squared error and the coefficient of determination (R-squared).

 == Relevance

-The compressive strength is one of the most important characteristics of a concrete mix, and figuring out the relation between the mix design and the strength was always of high importance in civil engineering over the past years.
+Compressive strength is one of the most important properties of a concrete mix, and understanding the relationship between mix design and strength has long been a central focus in civil engineering.
+Traditionally, strength has been estimated using empirical equations provided in design codes and technical literature.
+While useful, these equations can be limited in accuracy, time-consuming to apply, and often require laboratory testing for validation.

-The strength can be estimated based on available empirical equations in different codes available in the literature.
-However, these equations tend to be challenging at some point, and are not the fastest way to get accurate estimations.
-Also, Lab testing may be required to validate the results.
-In this project, machine learning algorithms are created and checked for their reliability, and the most suitable model will be selected based on the dataset used.
-This created model will help as a useful, fast and reliable method of estimating the mix strength with different parameters and different testing ages.
-Our deliverables include data analysis.
-Developing and comparing multiple models.
-Discussing the results.
-It shows data science applied to real civil engineering problems.
+In this project, we will apply machine learning algorithms to evaluate their reliability in predicting compressive strength, with the goal of selecting the most suitable model for the dataset.
+Such a model offers a fast, efficient, and reliable alternative for estimating concrete strength across different mix proportions and curing ages.
+Our deliverables will include exploratory data analysis, the development and comparison of multiple predictive models, and a discussion of the results, demonstrating the application of data science techniques to a real-world civil engineering problem.

 == Deliverables
 - Exploratory analysis